 Aalto University artist-in-residence programme has functioned as a platform for transdisciplinary collaboration since 2011.

-The Aalto Artist in Residence program is on a pause during 2020.
+The Aalto Artist in Residence program is on a pause from 2020 onwards.
 Please follow Aalto University channels for updates.

 The programme provides space and time for experimentality, criticality and new kinds of cooperation by giving artists a chance to expand their practice through all Aalto Schools.